bitcoinscalinglabs/bitcoin-ipc/docs/specs/transactions.md

 Since every validator operates both a btc_monitor and a subnet simulator, no modifications to the deposit transaction are needed, regardless of whether the system operates in a single or multi-validator setting.

+## Transfer
+This command allows users of a subet (e.g. subnet_A) to transfer funds to one or more different subnet(s) (e.g. subnet_B and subnet_C).
+We model this as sa functionality transfer(transferData)
+- transferData contains a batch of transfers.
+Each entry of the batch is identified by the target subnetAddress, the destination address where the amount should be transfered and the amount.
+- It is implemented using the writeArbitraryData(in, out, data) functionality, where:
+    - in: UTXO(s), spendable by the subnetPK of subnet_A
+    - out: UTXO(s), each having a value corresponding to a certain transfer encoded in data, locked by the subnetPK of the transfer's destination subnet.
+    - data: contains a batch of transfers from subnet_A

+Since we use the writeArbitraryData functionality, we send both a commit and a reveal transaction to the network.
+The commit transaction, apart from the encoded data, it also locks UTXOs with the subnetPK of subnet_B or subnetPK of subnet_C depending on the transfer destination.
+The data contains ipcTransferKeyword, an IPC keyword, to allow the btc_monitor to detect this transaction.
+The BTC monitor then extracts the data which is encoded in the commit-reveal transaction and validates whether the UTXO(s) locked by the target subnetPK correspond to the values specified by the transfers in transferData.
+After successful confirmation, the target addresses specified in the transfers get funded through the subnet simulator.